algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

   - This ensures that every team member can readily comprehend the testing requirements.

-  - Assignees for these test cases will include both QA's and software engineers.
+  - Assignees for these test cases will include both QA team members and software engineers.

   | Severity |Importance|
   |----------|----------|